kehuffer/TRP_Structural_Alignment/README.md

-# Structural Alignment
+# Structural Alignment of TRP Channels
+In this project, we superimpose available structures of members of the TRP Channel family based on their transmembrane domains and analyze the resulting alignment to understand functional mechanisms.

+For a full description and to cite this work, please see:

-Huffer, K.E., Aleksandrova, A.A., Jara-Oseguera, A., Forrest, L.R., & K.J.
+>Huffer, K.E., Aleksandrova, A.A., Jara-Oseguera, A., Forrest, L.R., & K.J.
 Swartz (2020).
 Global alignment and assessment of TRP channel transmembrane domain structures to explore functional mechanisms. eLife.

 ## Requirements
 Requires .xml file containing the following information for each structure: